ankakulka/techwriter-website/docs/tutorials/CSS-animation.md

 Codepen is an online editor that allows you to create and share code snippets.
 I find it particularly useful for working with CSS animation as you can see the effects immediately, rather than having to constantly switch between the text editor and the browser as you would have to do when working locally.
 You don't even need to create an account!

+A project is calles a "pen" in Codepen.

 1. Select **CREATE** > **Pen** in the top left-hand corner.
 2. Paste the code you copied from the text editor into the HTML section.